yashkarale06/irctc-project-assignment/README.md

 3.run the migrate db command
-flask db init
+"flask db init"

-flask db migrate -m "Initial migration" flask db upgrade
+"flask db migrate -m "Initial migration""

+"flask db upgrade"

 run these 3 caommand so this will create the neccessary tables in your db